Curation

 Curation is a profession organised around a sentence.
 The sentence is simultaneously description ("this work concerns memory and exile"), evaluation ("this is the strongest instance of the concern in the exhibition"), and prescription ("therefore it has been placed at the entry wall").
 The three moves are delivered in a single utterance whose genre has not changed in a century.
 The wall text is the compressed form.
 The catalogue essay is the long form.
 The press release is the market form.
 The curator's talk is the oral form.
 The exhibition design — lighting, plinths, adjacencies, title placement — is the non-verbal form.
 Each performs the same fusion.
 A visitor, a reviewer, a funder, and a later historian all receive a bundled object in which description, thesis, and verdict cannot be located as separate moves.

 This is Split-Domain Cognition's failure mode operating at the scale of a cultural institution.
-Like humane meat in animal ethics or strong piece in design critique, the curatorial sentence smuggles evaluative and prescriptive work into what presents itself as descriptive reporting.
-Unlike those other failures, the curatorial failure has an institutional body: the museum, the biennale, the commercial gallery, the art fair, the auction house.
+The curatorial sentence smuggles evaluative and prescriptive work into what presents itself as descriptive reporting.
+Unlike many other failures of the same kind, the curatorial failure has an institutional body: the museum, the biennale, the commercial gallery, the art fair, the auction house.
 The institutional body converts the fused sentence into market valuation, reputational sorting, and historical record.
 The collapse is therefore not only a rhetorical failure; it is the mechanism by which contemporary art history is produced.

 The language work of curation is the literal attention to each work on its own terms.
 What the work is made of, what the artist has said about it, what prior reception has recorded, what the materials do, what the scale is, what the work does in time, what the viewer's body has to do to encounter it.
 This record is the descriptive artefact the rest of the curation can be traced to.
 It is sometimes called a condition report in conservation contexts, a catalogue entry in collection-management contexts, or an object file in archival contexts.
 What is distinctive about its curatorial form is that it precedes and is distinct from the thesis the curator will later apply.